 - a web server malfunction which results in the loss of site data.

-Make sure that you are protected, and backup your site on a regular basis.
+Make sure that you are protected, and back up your site on a regular basis.
 Take a moment, and think about how you’d feel if you lost all of your website content and had no way of retrieving it.
-It would really suck, huh?
+It would really suck, right?

 While there are countless premium plugins you can use to backup your site, there are also some free options.